Packed Dirt, Churchgoing, A Dying Cat, A Traded Car

-“Packed Dirt, Churchgoing, A Dying Cat, A Traded Car” is a work of short fiction by John Updike, first appearing in The New Yorker on December 16, 1961.
+"Packed Dirt, Churchgoing, A Dying Cat, A Traded Car" is a short story by John Updike, first appearing in The New Yorker on December 16, 1961.
 The story was collected in Pigeon Feathers and Other Stories (1962) by Alfred A. Knopf.

 Plot

 The story is composed of four interrelated vignettes, appearing in a sequence indicated by the story's title.
 The narrator is David Kern, Updike's autobiographical alter ego.